Geoff Christian Medal

 The medal features an image of sports broadcaster Geoff Christian, after whom it is named.

 The Geoff Christian Medal, commonly referred to as the Christian Medal, is an Australian rules football award given to the best player in the Australian Football League (AFL) from one of the two teams based in Western Australia, the Fremantle Football Club and the West Coast Eagles.
 First awarded during the 1999 season, the award is named after and struck in honour of Geoff Christian (1934–1998), a sports writer and broadcaster who served as chief football writer for The West Australian between 1961 and 1988, before being posthumously inducted into the Australian Football Hall of Fame and the West Australian Football Hall of Fame in 2000 and 2004, respectively.

 Votes for the medal are awarded by ABC Radio commentators on a 3–2–1 basis at the end of each match.
-The award has been won multiple times by six players, Matthew Pavlich, Paul Hasleby, Nat Fyfe and Lachie Neale of Fremantle, and Daniel Kerr and Matt Priddis of West Coast.
+The award has been won multiple times by eight players, Matthew Pavlich, Paul Hasleby, Nat Fyfe, Lachie Neale, Andrew Brayshaw and Caleb Serong of Fremantle, and Daniel Kerr and Matt Priddis of West Coast.
 Fyfe has won the medal five times, the only player to do so.